 Do you want to be able to rotate your monitor between portrait and landscape?

 Monitor stand or monitor arm?

 In addition to a top-of-the-range monitor stand that more than meets all the above criteria, at Dataflex we also have a wide range of monitor arms.
-The monitor arm is a related product to the monitor stand, and another way to upgrade from the basic monitor stand that came with your computer.
+The monitor arm is a related product to the monitor stand, and an even better way to upgrade from the basic monitor stand that came with your computer.

-Whether a monitor stand or monitor arm would be your best option obviously depends on your work situation and budget.
+Whether a monitor stand or monitor arm would be your best option depends on your work situation and budget (though the difference in price may be less than you think).
 A quick browse to help you discover the possibilities available should help you decide which features are must-haves, which nice-to-haves and which unimportant to you.